pulp/pulp/docs/contributing/dev-setup/source.rst

     $ git clone https://github.com/pulp/devel.git
     $ git clone https://github.com/pulp/pulp.git

+The current base branch on each of these repositories is the 3.0-dev branch.

 If you want to use the ``plugin`` role, you'll need to clone the corresponding plugin repository.::

     $ git clone https://github.com/pulp/pulp_file.git

+The current base branch on this repository is the master branch.

 If your playbook includes optional :ref:`ansible-roles`, you may require additional repositories::